sammancoaching/website/learning_hours/testable_design/dependency_inversion_principle.md

 * 15 min do: TirePressure in pairs
 * 5 min concept: why is this hard to test?
 * 15 min do: TirePressure in pairs
-* 5 min conclusions: descript DIP in own words
+* 5 min conclusions: describe DIP in own words

 ### Connect
 Find a pair to work with today.
 Do you know any design principles?
 When you are designing your code what sorts of things do you keep in mind?